PRIME-RE/prime-re.github.io/New_Resource_Template.md

 How can potential user get in contact with the submitter/author of the resource?
 Is there a Slack or Mattermost channel?
 Can issues be opened on a Github repo?
 Is there an email adress?
 If you want to submit your resource 'as-is' and not offer any means for communication you can also mention that.

+#### Restrictions
+Are there any limitations for how the analysis method can be used (e.g., citation or acknowledgement required, etc)?